the main villa

 The Main Villa

-In addition to hosting receptions and events, the main body of the villa is occasionally made available to guests to spend unforgettable holidays under the sign of luxury and charm.
+In addition to hosting receptions and events, the main villa is occasionally made available to guests to spend unforgettable holidays in an atmosphere of luxury and charm.

 peace and relaxation

 The beautiful rooms of the main body are available to guests for the organization of wedding receptions, banquets, fashion shows, incentive activities and team building and other events.
 The ground floor of the villa hosts two elegant rooms […]

 Four houses of the property have been carefully and expertly restored and turned into comfortable and elegant apartments furnished with antique family furniture but at the same time equipped with all modern equipment.